The Rise of Jade Force

 Feeling much more relaxed now that the pressure was off his bladder, Jibat returned to his seat.
 The man jabbered at him while pointing to the seat-belt.
 Jibat got the idea and, with a lot less struggle this time, managed to put the seat-belt back on.

 Jibat sat there thinking that it sure would be nice if the adults spoke like they were supposed to.
 There were a lot of things he wanted to know, but he didn’t think he’d get answers to his questions.
 They appeared not to understand what he was saying, and he didn’t understand them.

-The girl seated at the window had drunk three bottles of juice.
+The girl seated at the window had drank three bottles of juice.
 When she finally had to go, she really had to go.
 She raised her hand waving it around frantically.
 It was a little awkward for her to get out, but she raced to the back of the plane.
 Like him, she carried her canvas bag with her.
 She was probably worried, just like he was, that if she ever lost that canvas bag that she’d never get to eat again.

 Jibat had no idea how much time passed before the plane finally landed.
-The kids, not knowing what to do, just sat in their seats.
+The kids, not knowing what to do, just sat in their seat.
 Every one of the adults except for a woman got up and left the plane.
 The woman started talking to the kids.
 Finally, she got around to leading them out, one row at a time.
 Outside the plane, three adults waited there to make sure the kids got into a line and stayed where they were supposed to be.